0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 000000f0: 819b bb48
 ```

-*after some quick research on "how to read contents of a hex dump",* we find that we need to use the `xxd` tool with the `-r` flag to convert the file to a binary.
+*after some quick research on "how to read contents of a hexdump",* we find that we need to use the `xxd` tool with the `-r` flag to convert the file to a binary.

 ```
 www-data@curling:/tmp$ xxd -h